-While a crate that’s too big for your dog will never make them cramped or give them sore muscles like a smaller crate might be guilty of, there are still cons that come with an excessively large crate.
+While a crate that’s too big for your dog will never make them cramped or give them sore muscles like one dog with a smaller crate might be guilty of, there are still cons that come with an excessively large crate.

 All products are linked for easy purchase.